 Glenorie Bakery Cafe Delicatessen has won awards and loads of them, the most prized being the "2012 No 1 Australian Small Business Bakery - Cafe" and let me tell you darling ones I can completely understand why!
 Their baked goods are divine, delicious and decadent.
 When you first enter the "shop", very helpful young lasses ask what you would like.
 The problem is although, deciding what to have as everything looks so darn divine, delicious and decadent.

 And no he didn't eat it all - his father helped him to finish it.
 Apparently it was divine, delicious and decadent and full of chocolate custard!
-I think this may have been the best afternoon tea my littlest bull had ever had cause look at Glenorie Bakery's fab little babycino ($1.70):
+I think this may have been the best afternoon tea my littlest bull had ever had because at Glenorie Bakery's they serve the most fab little babycino ($1.70) complete with smarties!

 Our coffee was equally delicious.
 To be honest I always get a wee bit nervous when I see young lasses making coffee as I haven't had much luck in being served a decent coffee from one of them.
 BUT the young barista has been well trained, cause the coffee was almost as fab as my luscious tart.